SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/analysis-parameters.md

 * Analysis / Command line parameters, defined when launching an analysis, override project analysis parameters

 Note that only parameters set through the UI are stored in the database.
 For example, if you override the `sonar.exclusions` parameter via command line for a specific project, it will not be stored in the database.
-Local analyses in Eclipse, for example, would still be executed with the exclusions defined in the UI and therefore stored in the DB.
+Analyses in SonarLint with connected mode, for example, would still be executed with the exclusions defined in the UI and therefore stored in the DB.

 Note also that the list of parameters below is not exhaustive.
 Most of the property keys shown in the interface, at both global and project levels, can also be set as analysis parameters.
 However, exclusions/inclusions are far easier to manage in the UI.